 Prior to her service with Panagora Group, Chloe completed a one-year contract as the Director of the Global Program on Violence, Rights and Inclusion at the International Center for Research on Women (ICRW).

 Chloe has authored many publications, including a 2018 memoir entitled Self-ish: A Transgender Awakening by Red Hen Press.
 Her first book was Reclaiming Value in International Development: The Moral Dimensions of Development Policy and Practice in Poor Countries (Praeger 2008).
 She has also written chapters in seven edited volumes.

-She’s worked in a senior capacity with some of the leading American development and human rights organizations and as an independent consultant on projects of USAID, the US State Department, the World Bank, the UN, many international donors, and the Inter-American Development Bank.
+In her career to date, Chloe has worked in a senior capacity with some of the leading American development, research, and human rights organizations.
+She has also generated a lengthy list of accomplishments in her periods as an independent consultant, on projects of the Human Rights Campaign, USAID, the US State Department, the World Bank, the UN, the Inter-American Development Bank, and international donors.

 She received her Ph.D. from the School of Public Policy at the University of Maryland at College Park, where she was chosen as Alumna of the Year for 2013.